Do You Actually Need an ERP Project?

 ERP can be a launching pad for transformative growth.
 When it’s done right, customers are happier, employees are freed from menial tasks, and all the separate parts of your business have access to the same information in real-time.
 ERP becomes a launching-pad to transformative growth.

-When ERP is done wrong, it gets very expensive, not to mention causing more of the stress and frustration you were hoping to squelch by implementing the project.
+When ERP is done wrong, it gets very expensive, not to mention causing more of the stress and frustration you were hoping to alleviate by implementing the project.

 So before you start pouring precious time and resources into a complicated project, ask yourself if it’s even necessary.
 If any of the following issues keep popping up, it’s time to get started.